 The Stikine Chinook salmon recreational fishery is centred at the Tahltan River near its confluence with the Stikine River.
 Minor recreational fishing occurs in the mainstem Stikine River as well as the Iskut River.
 The Tahltan River will be closed to recreational salmon fishing June 01 to August 31.
 The closure will be in effect until salmon passage has been verified by the recent landslide (2014) located approximately one kilometre upstream from the confluence with the Stikine River.
-Once fish passage has been verified, the Tahltan River will open to recreational salmon fishing except from boundary signs located approximately 400 metres upstream from the Tahltan River bridge to the landslide.
+Subject to Chinook salmon escapement concerns, retention of fish over 65 cms may be restricted and the Tahltan River closure could remain in effect to the end of August.
+Once fish passage has been verified and escapement is not a concern, the Tahltan River will open to recreational salmon fishing except from boundary signs located approximately 400 metres upstream from the Tahltan River bridge to the landslide.
 Fishers are permitted four Chinook salmon per day, only two of which may be larger than 65 cm (~26 in) fork length.
 The possession limit consists of a two-day catch quota.
 The annual harvest by individual anglers is limited to ten large fish.
 Fishing activity, including harvest and release records, will be monitored and maintained, opportunistically, by a field technician stationed near the Tahltan River.
 The technician will also be tasked with the collection of baseline biological data including sex, size, and age of harvested fish as well is the collection and collation of fish tags recovered by the fishery.